Space-Time Reasoning in Logic

 in analytical mechanics, functional and operator forms of quantum mechanics etc.)

 of configuration space and phase space pictures of dynamics.
-In this case, one
+In this latter case, one

-will find a kind of space-time duality: motion in configuration space transforms
+will find a kind of space-time duality: motion in the configuration space forms

-into the geometry of phase space, so that a dynamic (time dependent) picture gets
+the geometry of phase space, so that a dynamic (time-dependent) picture gets

 complemented with a static (space-like) description.
-A point in phase space may
+A point in the phase space may

-correspond to a straight trajectory in configuration space; inversely, two points
+correspond to a straight trajectory in the configuration space; conversely, two points

-in phase space (fixing a straight line) determine a point in the conjugate
+in the phase space (fixing a straight line) determine a point in the conjugate

 configuration space (the intersection of two trajectories).

-One could also recall the two paradigms of statistical physics, where there are
+One could also recall the two paradigms of statistical physics, where one finds

 established facts (for instance, a universe of true sentences of propositional logic,